 Tortuguero National Park

-The Tortuguero National Park is a rather remote park on the Caribbean coast.
-You can only access this zone via small plane or boat.
-It is this remoteness that has helped make this national park an exquisite place to see a variety of wildlife.
-The Tortuguero National Park is Costa Rica’s equivalent to the Amazon rainforest.
-The beaches of the park are especially important to all four species of sea turtles, as they all come here to nest every year.
+Tortuguero National Park is a rather remote park on the Caribbean coast; you can only access it by taking a small plane or boat.
+The remoteness has helped make it an exquisite place to see a variety of wildlife – it’s Costa Rica’s answer to the Amazon rainforest.
+The beaches here are especially important to all four native sea turtle species, which come here to nest every year.